 Yes, you get your film back and our transfer process will not alter or damage your film in any way.

 Package the reels so they don't shift around too much during shipping and they should be fine.
 If your reels are in cans or small yellow boxes, leave the reels in them.
 Try to avoid using shredded paper as packing material, and please do not use tape anywhere on the reels themselves.
 Please don't individually wrap each reel in bubble wrap, aluminum foil, cling wrap, etc.

-We can also transfer your videotape formats.
-The price for video to DVD transfers is $12.50 per hour of running time.
-You can use the order form on this website, just keep in mind that some of the form is not applicable to the format you have.
+We can also transfer all videotape formats, including Hi8, Digital8, VHS, Beta and MiniDV.
+The price for video to DVD transfers is $12.50 per hour of footage, with no charge for blank or unrecorded sections.
+You can use the order form on this website, and in the bottom section just write in the number of videotapes you are sending.

 This is a difficult question to answer.
 We know there are other transfer companies out there that charge 2, 3 and even 4 times what we charge.
 A better question might be why do these other companies charge so much?
-We provide a high quality product at a fair price, and we have become the largest 8mm transfer company in the nation.
+We provide a high quality product at a fair price, and we have become the largest 8mm to DVD provider in the nation.
 We try to keep our operating costs low, we do a high volume of transfers, and we have a fast turnaround time.
 We would rather make a fair profit on a large volume of orders than overcharge customers on a smaller volume.
-This is our philosophy, and it has worked well for us over the last nine years.
+This is our philosophy, and it has worked well for us since 2002.

 Many companies have begun to offer HD transfers of 8mm film over the last few years, most often at a significantly higher price than ours.
 However, 8mm film itself is not a high definition format to begin with.
 In fact, the smallest level of detail you can see in 8mm film is the individual film grains.
 Once a transfer method can bring out that level of detail in the 8mm film (as our method does), then using higher and higher resolution equipment will not make the film look any more detailed or clear.